 Also known as mononucleosis, or just “mono,” glandular fever usually attacks young adults.
 While this viral infection lasts just a couple of weeks, the fatigue, unfortunately, lingers on for months after.
 Other signs of this fever are a sore throat, high body temperature, and swollen glands in your neck.4

 According to the American Sleep Association, an estimated 25 million adults in the United States have obstructive sleep apnea.
-This condition in which the airways are partially or completely blocked when a person is asleep, can cause blood oxygen levels to drop.
+In this condition, the airways are partially or completely blocked when a person is asleep.
+As a result, there is a pause in breathing and this can cause blood oxygen levels to drop.
 In a bid to restart breathing, the brain wakes you up, resulting in a very disturbed night of sleep.
 The result?
 You wake up feeling unrested and tired, with drowsiness that lasts through the day.

 Watch out for signs like:

 - Headaches when you wake up in the morning